Features

 Main use cases

-- Upcoming, overdue, and completed payment reminders
+- Upcoming, overdue, completed, and recurring reminder states

 Recurring entries